benibela/xidel/readme.txt

                   (this function used to be called "filter") css("sel")    This returns the nodes below the context node matched by the specified css 3 selector.
-                  You can use this to combine css and XPath, like in 'css("a.aclass")/@href'. eval("xpath") This will evaluate the string "xpath" as an XPath expression system("..")
+                  You can use this to combine css and XPath, like in 'css("a.aclass")/@href'. eval("xpath") This will evaluate the string "xpath" as a XPath expression system("..")
 Runs a certain program and returns its stdout result as string deep-text()   This is the concatenated plain text of the every tag inside the current text.
                   You can also pass a separator like deep-text(' ') to separate text of different nodes.